r-webutils/suitr/README.md

 Suits
 -----

-It is also possible to get the unicode representation of the suits symbols and export them into html.
+It is also possible to get the Unicode representation of the suits symbols and export them into html.

 ``` r
 suit_list()